The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

-If the claim were not true, it would be possible to choose a sequence $\{y_{i}\}$, with each $y_{i}$ in the same connected component of $E(C, d(x_{i}))$ as the point $x_{i}$, such that $y$ is in a connected component of $E(C,d(y))$ disjoint from $\mathrm{Min}(C)$.
-Moreover, it is possible to choose the sequences in such a way that each $x_{i}$ and $y_{i}$ are arbitrarily close together.
-This then contradicts the fact that $E(C,d(x)=d(y))$ is an embedded submanifold.
+Note that there is a neighbourhood of $\mathrm{Min}(C)$ on which the claim holds.
+If the points of the sequence $\{x_{i}\}$ are chosen sufficiently close to $\mathrm{Min}(C)$, $x$ and every $x_{i}$ is in an $E(C,d(x_{i}))$ that intersects $\mathrm{Min}(C)$.
+Moreover, it is possible to choose the sequences in such a way that each $x_{i}$ and $y_{i}$ are arbitrarily close together, giving that $x$ and $y$ are in the same component of~$E(C,d(x))$.
 The claim then follows by contradiction.
-This concludes the proof of the lemma in the case of filling curves.\\
+This concludes the proof of the lemma in the case of filling sets of curves.

-For a nonfilling subset $C'$ of $C$, any minima of the lengths of the curves in $C'$ restricted to $E(C',d)$ must occur within $\mathrm{Min}(C)$; otherwise this would give a minimum on some $E(C,d)$ away from $\mathrm{Min}(C)$.
-However, by Lemma 5 of \cite{SchmutzMorse}, the assumption that $C$ is a minimal set of filling curves implies that the gradients of the lengths of curves in $C'$ are everywhere linearly independent on $\mathrm{Min}(C)$.
-This rules out the existence of minima on $E(C',d)$, as these can only occur at a point at which $L(c)^{-1}(t+d(c))$ intersects $L(C'\setminus \{c\},t,d)$ nontransversely for any $c\in C'$. \end{proof}
+For a nonfilling subset $C'$ of $C$, any minima of the lengths of the curves in $C'$ restricted to~$E(C',d)$ must occur within $\mathrm{Min}(C)$; otherwise this would give a minimum on some $E(C,d)$ away from $\mathrm{Min}(C)$.
+However, by \cite[Lemma 5]{SchmutzMorse}, the assumption that $C$ is a minimal filling set of curves implies that the gradients of the lengths of curves in $C'$ are everywhere linearly independent on $\mathrm{Min}(C)$.
+This rules out the existence of minima on $E(C',d)$, as these can only occur at a point at which $L(c)^{-1}(t+d|_{c})$ intersects $L(C'\setminus \{c\},t,d)$ nontransversely for any~${c\in C'}$. \end{proof}

-\begin{cor} Let $C$ be a minimal set of filling curves.
-When $E(C)$ is nonempty, it is a connected, embedded submanifold of $\mathcal{T}_{g}$.
-The restriction to $E(C)$ of the lengths of the curves in $C$ is strictly convex and has a unique minimum. \end{cor}
+\begin{Corollary} Let $C$ be a minimal filling set of curves.
+When $E(C,d)$ is nonempty, it is a~connected, embedded submanifold of $\mathcal{T}_{g}$.
+The restriction to $E(C,d)$ of the lengths of the curves in $C$ is strictly convex and has a unique minimum. \end{Corollary}